How to Win the Congressional App Challenge

 If you do not already have a background in coding, then unfortunately, this isn’t the challenge for you - yet!

-Veritas AI, founded and run by Harvard graduate students, offers students a chance to learn the fundamentals of computer science and AI through real world, collaborative projects, preparing them for competitions like CAC.
-You can also opt to work 1-1 with mentors from universities like Harvard, Stanford, CMU to build personalized, unique projects across various fields at the intersection of AI.
-We’ve had over 1000 students learn AI with us in the past year!
-You can find the application form here
+Veritas AI was founded by Harvard graduate students, and through the programs, you get a chance to learn the fundamentals of AI and computer science while collaborating on real-world projects.
+You can also work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
+In the past year, we had over 1000 students learn data science and AI with us.
+You can apply here!

 Image Source: Congressional App Challenge Logo